jeff4/bionotes.github.io/_comp/javascript.md

 	* Thought about various ways to change the datatype of a variable: (1) js default is coercion, (2) Java and other languages also have the concept of casting to *temporarily* change a type, (3) overall topic of type conversion.
 I *think* that the superset is just called type conversion of which 2 subsets are coercion and casting.
 	* Everything that is not a primitive datatype is an object, an instantiation of an abstract class.
 Every class has a prototype it inherits from (with some minor exceptions).
 Because everything ultimately inherits from Object.prototype, every object has methods like toString().
 * 8/16 experimented with packaging JS programs into modules with export function.
 Kiessling p.
 15-16
+* 8/17 turns out Kiessling Book 1 is shorter than expected.
+I skimmed through to the end of it; the second half is actually a preview of a future book.